 Book: The text for the class is Preceptor’s Primer for Bayesian Data Science.

-Workload: The course should take about 10 hours per week, outside of class meetings, exams and the final project.
+Workload: The course should take about 10 hours per week, outside of meetings, exams and the final project.
 This is an expected average across the class as a whole.
 It is not a maximum.
 Some students will end up spending much less time.
 Others will spend much, much more.

 Late Days: Assignments (Tutorials, Problem Sets and Final Project Milestones) are always due at 11:55 PM, unless specified otherwise.
 An assignment is a day late if it is turned in any time after it was due (even 5 minutes after) but within 24 hours.
 After that, it is two days late, and so on.
 You have 5 late days in total.
 Late days may be used for any assignment, except the four exams and the final project Demo Day.
 You should save your late days.
 If you use them early in the semester for no particularly good reason and then, later in the semester, have an actual emergency, we will not be sympathetic.
 We will not give you extra late days in such a situation.
 (That isn’t fair to your classmates, and we are all about fairness.)
 We will just, mentally, move the late days you wasted so that they cover your actually emergency.
 You will now be penalized for being late earlier in the semester, when you did not have a good reason for tardiness.
 You may only use one late day on a given assignment.
 Hand it in after more than 24 hours and you get a zero on that assignment.
 But you still must hand it in!
 Everything must be completed.
 Late days accrue until you do.
 Each day late (beyond the five allowed) results in -1 point to your final score.
 This decrement is a point not percentage penalty.
-In other words, each additional late day used outside of the allotted five will drop your final class grade by one point out of 100.
+In other words, each additional late day used outside of the allotted five will drop your final class average by one point out of 100.

 Submissions: All problem sets and milestones are turned in via Canvas.
 Late days are assigned on the basis of the official Canvas submission time.
-For problem sets, you submit the html file.
-For milestones, the submission will generally be a simple text file with some information about your project.
-In addition to looking at your Canvas submissions, we will also grade your repos for each assignment.

 Missing Class: You expect me to be present for lecture.
 I expect the same of you.
 There is nothing more embarrassing, for both us, than for me to call your name and have you not be there to answer.
 But, at the same time, conflicts arise.
 It is never a problem to miss class if, for example, you are out of town or have a health issue.
 Simply put an X by your name in the Google absence sheet and send me and your TF an e-mail.
 Failure to do so will decrease your participation points, as will missing too many classes, even with notification.
 There is no need to put a reason in the sheet.
 An X is enough.